FMCSA New-Registration Radar: Pre-Authority Carrier Alerts

 data.transportation.gov/resource/az4n-8mr2).
 It is a public carrier record; the actor reads it keyless, with no login. - What is the latency?
 The census updates daily, so the honest promise is "within about a day of FMCSA posting a registration," not real-time.

 - Is this the same as authority data?
-No. People searching for "new authority leads" usually mean this pre-authority registration moment, but the actor reads census registrations, not L&I authority grants.
+No. Lists sold as "new authority leads" often cover this same pre-authority registration moment (Store and vendor scans, 2026-07-06), but the actor reads census registrations, not L&I authority grants.
 Reaching a carrier at registration is earlier than reaching it once authority is active.

 - Is it legal and compliant?
 It reads a public government record and redistributes public registration facts.
 It is registry information, not advice; your outreach compliance is described under Compliance above.